algoterranean/boo-mode/README.md

-Overview and license

   This is an emacs major mode for the Boo programming language.
  For more info on boo, see http://boo.codehaus.org.

  "Boo is an object oriented statically typed language for .NET and Mono